-In general, $n$ qubits are represented by a state vector in $2^n$ dimensional Hilbert space.
-For the initial state $\phi_{\rm ini}$ in a card game we have
+In general, $n$ qubits are represented by a state vector in a $2^n$-dimensional Hilbert space.
+For the initial state $\Phi_{\rm ini}$ in a card game, this gives

-while each $\phi_i$ represents one of the possible distributions of cards and $\mathcal{N}$ is the number of possibilities that is yet to be determined and serves as a normalization constant.
+where each $\Phi_i$ represents one possible card distribution, and $\mathcal{N}$ is the number of possibilities, which is yet to be determined and serves as a normalization constant.

-The game of Skat starts with three players, all of them getting a stack of ten cards from a 32 card deck (7 - 8 - 9 - 10 - J(ack) - Q(ueen) - K(ing) - A(ce), in four suits, Diamonds, Hearts, Spades and Clubs, respectively).
-The two remaining cards are not distributed to the players in the initial deal, but remain accessible among a certain bidding process, that any player can win to become solist and declarer.
+A game of Skat starts with three players, each receiving ten cards from a 32-card deck (7--8--9--10--J(ack)--Q(ueen)--K(ing)--A(ce), in four suits: Diamonds, Hearts, Spades, and Clubs).
+The two remaining cards are not distributed to the players in the initial deal, but remain accessible through a bidding process that any player can win to become soloist and declarer.

-Having sketched the major idea and introduced fundamental game mechanics for now, we want to focus on the approach of the implementation of the problem into a corresponding quantum algorithm.
-Therefore, we need a quantum-mechanical description and encoding of the problem in terms of quantum states first of all, so that we can define a gateset that actually displays the game progress properly.
+After sketching the main idea and introducing the fundamental game mechanics, the focus now shifts to the implementation of the problem in a corresponding quantum algorithm.
+Therefore, a quantum-mechanical description and encoding of the problem in terms of quantum states is needed first, so that a gate set can be defined that properly represents the progress of the game.